provoware/2025_BASIC/README.md

 # 2025_BASIC

-This project provides a simple GUI application template with an SQLite database and user authentication.
-The code is located under the `src/` directory.
+This project provides a simple GUI application template with an SQLite database and a username/password login system.
+The code resides under the `src/` directory.
 When starting the app you will be asked to log in.
 On successful login a directory `users/<name>` is created automatically for storing user files.

 The main window presents a basic dashboard with collapsible sidebars on the left and right.
 The structure is modular so that plugins placed in a `plugins/`